Meet The Team

 Jeff is very excited to be working with the Hive in the development of a happy, healthy, holistic competitive climbing program where all participants feel supported in striving to achieve their goals.

 The lovely Leor coaches our competitive youth team, The Swarm from a place of vast experience in climbing and sport, both as an athlete and a coach.
 If you see this friendly face amongst a swarm of activity, give her a wave!

 When she’s not leading our competitive youth in the gym, Leor can be found adventuring outdoors, enjoying all that beautiful BC has to offer.

 Join Our Team!

 Interested in joining our team?
-We are growing, and would like to here from you!
+We are growing, and would like to hear from you!

 The Hive is all about community, climbing & fitness, education, and health & wellness.
-We are proud to offer a 5 star experience to each and every guest and member!
+We are constantly striving to offer a 5 star experience to each and every guest and member!

 Being part of The Hive team requires an excellent work ethic and a positive attitude towards teamwork, cooperation, and communication.
 Every member of The Hive’s team must demonstrate a commitment to going the extra mile in making The Hive the best climbing gym ever.
 With the support of great people, working together in exceptional facilities, The Hive aims to redefine what it means to be a World Class Climbing Gym.